Gourish112/Project-Empowher/README.md

 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request.

 ## Support
-For any inquiries or assistance, please contact bhrigutayal053@gmail.com or kartishsbhadauria@gmail.com .
+For any inquiries or assistance, please contact gourishbhatia2004@gmail.com.